Skip to main content

 Profit = (Value of Call Option minus cost of Call Option) multiplied by (number of contracts purchased multiplied by 100)

 The max profit profile for the long call is similar to buying the stock, both are said to have unlimited profit potential.
-But comparing the profit potential if Facebook gets to $130, you will see that buying the stock is better.
+But comparing the profit potential if AAPL gets to $300, you will see that buying the stock is better.

 Long Call: Return on Investment

 Return on investment is calculated as follows: (Profit divided Cost of the Call Option) multiplied by 100.
-In our FB example, return on investment is:
+In our AAPL example, return on investment is:

 As you can see from the above you have risked a lot less with the long call to make the profit, that is why the return on investment is so high.